UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

     - `t_enhanced` is the time the enhanced process takes
     - `t_regular` is the time the regular/unenhanced process takes

+## Question 4

-- For your research project, you need to run a lot of calculations.
+For your research project, you need to run a lot of calculations.
 Each calculation takes 10 hours.
 How do you make optimal use of your computational resources?

 ??? tip "Answer"

     Run the calculation on a single core for 100% efficiency

+## Question 5

-- For your research project, you also have a calculation that takes 11 days.
+For your research project, you also have a calculation that takes 11 days.
 Your HPC cluster allows a calculation of at most 10 days.
 Assume your HPC center will not extend your job (they will sometimes do so when asked!).
 How do you make optimal use of your time?

 ??? tip "Answer"